minh-hoque/BlogGPT/README.md

 ![video tutorial](/assets/bloggpt_run_110723_final.gif)

+You can check out the blog that was generated from this demo [here](https://medium.com/@minh.hoque/exploring-the-falcon-llm-the-new-king-of-the-jungle-5c6a15b91159).

 ## Contributing

 Contributions to BlogGPT are welcome!
 No guidelines for now... just open a PR and we'll figure it out.